matthewlieb/best-defensive-catcher/README.md

 # MLB Catcher Defensive Analysis

+Test it out at phillies-analytics.streamlit.app.
 This Streamlit application analyzes the defensive performance of MLB catchers using various metrics and a linear regression model to predict their overall value (WAR).

 ## Features